PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 2. :ref:`Interfaces <intro_interfaces>` introduces you to how PennyLane is used with the different classical interfaces to optimize quantum circuits or hybrid computations.

-3. :ref:`Quick reference <intro_reference>` lists the optimizers available in the NumPy interface, some of which are specially designed for quantum optimization.
+3. :ref:`Quick reference <intro_reference>` lists the various other components available in PennyLane.